Product was successfully added to your shopping cart.

 When making cultured milk products at home there are different types of milk to choose from: Whole, reduced fat (2%), low fat (1%) or skim (non-fat) milk.

-Choosing one of the above over another can produce a very different product, even the fat content of the milk.
-So let’s explore the role of dairy fat in the cultured milk products.
+Choosing one of the above over another can produce a very different product.

+Many delicious foods contain at least a little bit of fat: a steak with a bit of marbling, broccoli tossed in butter, avocados, bread with peanut butter.
 Fat not only enhances flavor, but it adds to satiety.
 A baked potato with butter is always more satisfying than a plain one, for instance.
-It simply helps you feel full longer and absorb the fat soluble vitamins present in your food.
+It simply helps you feel full longer.

 In terms of cultured dairy, fat again improves the flavor.
-A full-fat yogurt or kefir is generally less tangy, more palatable, and easier to eat without added sweeteners than their low-fat counterparts.
+A full-fat yogurt or kefir is generally less tangy, more palatable, and easier to eat without added sweeteners than its low-fat counterparts.

 Consider the texture of sour cream versus that of non-fat yogurt.
 Sour cream is luscious, thick, and smooth.
 Non-fat yogurt (especially when fillers and stabilizers are left out) can be grainy and lack-luster.

-The fat molecules found in dairy products simply make a smoother, creamier, more velvety cultured food product.
+The fat molecules found in dairy products make a smoother, creamier, more velvety cultured food product.

-So when you are choosing which type of milk to use for your cultured milk products - skim, low-fat, or whole - remember that dairy fat plays a role in the final product of your cultured dairy and effects flavor, texture, and nutrition.
+When choosing which type of milk to use for culturing, remember that fat content plays a role in the final product and affects flavor and texture.